Stress-induced structural and organizational adaptations of the cellular translation machinery

 Many cellular and extracellular events cause perturbations of protein homeostasis by affecting either de novo protein folding or by destabilizing already folded proteins.
 Under such proteotoxic stress conditions, cells engage in various strategies to avoid further damage to the cellular proteome, e.g. by timely modulation of translation activity and specificity, or by resolving the underlying events.

-Project Goals
+Research Goals

-Our overall goal is to dissect from a unique structural angle how such damage avoidance strategies impact the structure and molecular organization of the translation machinery.
+Our overall goal is to dissect from a unique structural angle how such damage avoidance strategies impact on the structure and molecular organization of the translation machinery.
 This will be achieved by:

 1. Directly imaging their effects on ribosome structure.

-3. Examining distribution in a cellular context with cryo-electron tomography (cryo-ET).
+2. Analyzing supramolecular organization and distribution in a cellular context using cryo-electron tomography (cryo-ET).

 Cryo-ET is an innovative imaging approach unique in its capability to provide highly detailed three-dimensional structural information on macromolecular complexes in their cellular environment.